An explanation of Mondrian's oeuvre by Michael Sciam

 Michel Seuphor, Piet Mondrian, Sa Vie, son Oeuvre, 1956

-Interpenetrating straight lines and square, infinite and finite
+Interpenetrating lines and square; infinite and finite

 Fig. 1